vrutkovs/slides-developing-k8s-with-k8s/slides.md

 ![promeCIeus](imgs/promecieus.png)

 Note:
 Openshift comes included with Prometheus for monitoring various metrics.
-During test runs we also store Prometheus DB dump for further inspection.
+In test artifacts we also store Prometheus DB dump for further inspection.
 However importing them locally may take some time and effort, so we created a handy app to automatically spawn a temporary Prometheus instance from Prow job URL.
-This has proven to be particularly useful during pair investigations.
+This has proven to be particularly useful during pair investigations, as this instance is accessible by multiple engineers.

 ---
 <!-- .slide: class="image-only" -->